Callum-Irving/personal-website/content/blog/rust-heroku-postgres.md

 ## Setting up SSL

 This was the biggest headache for me but it's actually very simple.
-The thing with Heroku Postgres is that it requires SSL, but does no give certificates.
-To make this work we need to set SSL verify to off in our SSL config in Rust.
+The thing with Heroku Postgres is that it requires SSL, but doesn't give certificates.
+To make this work we need to set the SSL verify mode to off in our SSL config in Rust.

 ```rust
 let mut builder = SslConnector::builder(SslMethod::tls()).unwrap();